yecril71pl/cpp-docs.pl-pl/docs/atl/reference/idispeventimpl-class.md

 ### <a name="remarks"></a>Uwagi

-Domyślnie klasa jest `CComTypeInfoHolder`. `CComTypeInfoHolder` zarządza informacji o typie klasy.
+Domyślnie Klasa to `CComTypeInfoHolder`. `CComTypeInfoHolder`zarządza informacjami o typie dla klasy.

 ## <a name="see-also"></a>Zobacz także